Pouya69/F4PA-SE/README.md

-# CommonLibF4 Plugin Template
+# Capital Wasteland Script Extender

+This is the Script Extender Plugin for Project Arroyo using CommonLibF4.
+Thanks to [FlenarnDev](https://github.com/FlenarnDev) for his mentorship on my way of learning Script Extender and reverse engineering.
-This is a basic plugin template using CommonLibF4.
+This is a WIP.

 ### Requirements
 * [XMake](https://xmake.io) [3.0.0+]